-REGISTRATION FOR NON-PRESENTING PARTICIPANTS OPENED
+REGISTRATION FOR NON-PRESENTING PARTICIPANTS IS OPEN

 - Faculty of Arts, Constantine the Philosopher University, Nitra, Slovakia